wp-plugins/masjidnow/readme.txt

 Email me through the contact form at masjidnow.com

 == Changelog ==

+= 0.9.11 =
+* Fixed bug where widget couldn't go in the past if a month was incomplete.

 = 0.9.10 =
 * Included updated file from fix in 0.9.9